oliviervalentin/moodle-mod_stickynotes/README.md

 # Features ##

+On install, admin can choose 6 colors which will be used throughall activities in Moodle.
+Default colors have been chosen to respect accessibility and colorblindness.

 Adding a Sticky Notes activity is like adding any other activity in Moodle.
 Turn on editing mode and add activity "Sticky Notes".